proofofgame/find_to_earn/README.md

 claim-treasure-phase-5: Checks the chest at the fifth rarity level.

-claim-treasure-phase-6: Checks the chest at the sixth rarity level.

 burn-phase-1: Burns 5 NFTs of the first level.

 burn-phase-2: Burns 5 NFTs of the second level.